SophiaSanat/cse15l-lab-reports/labreport3.md

     }
     return newArray;
   }`

  This fix adresses the issue because instead of changing the old array to all zeros, it changes the new array to the reversed values of the old array.
-This fix adresses the issue because

 # Part 2 - Researching commands - find
 where I found the commands : https://tecadmin.net/linux-find-command-with-examples/